Realistic Expectations for our Conventional Thyroid Appointments

 As a patient, I have been burned by the conventional standard of thyroid care.
 As a health coach, I hear the heartbreaking stories of others who have also been burned by a system they trusted to help them.
 That sense of betrayal is not something one soon forgets.

-This massive planetary paradigm shift that we find ourselves in these days, is indeed affecting our healthcare system deeply.
+The paradigm shift that we find ourselves in these days is indeed affecting our healthcare system deeply.
 Patients expect more.
 We’re more educated and empowered.
-I want to believe that we are also more likely to speak up and use our voices to advocate on behalf of ourselves and others.
+I want to believe that we are also more likely to speak up and use our voices to advocate for ourselves and others.

 Change is coming from within the conventional medical community as well.
-The vast majority of people who go to medical school do so because they want to help others.
-More and more doctors who once practiced conventional medicine have become totally disenfranchised by the dysfunctional model they’re expected to work within, and have then pivoted and left the system in order to meld conventional medical training with more holistic/functional medical training.
+I believe that the vast majority of people who go to medical school do so because they want to help others.
+More and more doctors who once practiced conventional medicine have become disenfranchised by the dysfunctional model they’re expected to work within and have pivoted and left the system in order to meld conventional medical training with more holistic/functional medical training.

 Alas, while the lines dividing conventional and holistic care are beginning to blur, we’re not there yet.
-We’re still stuck inside this dysfunctional box when it comes to conventional thyroid care and treatment.
-What's covered by insurance, leaves many of us wanting, and some of us, sadly, debilitated.
+We’re still stuck inside this dysfunctional box regarding conventional thyroid care and treatment.
+What's covered by insurance leaves many of us wanting and some of us, sadly, debilitated.

-In a perfect world, a thyroid doctor would help you address these questions:
+Under a better standard of care, a thyroid doctor would help you address these questions:

 What to do if you are not getting the medical care you need and deserve:

-One reality that I want you to leave here understanding today, is that getting the care you need and deserve may require either an MD with additional functional medicine training, like those at Paloma Health.
-Or it’s going to require that you invest in your health to add some new “Players” to your healthcare team, who are holistically oriented.
+One reality that I want you to leave here understanding today is that getting the care you need and deserve may require either an MD with additional functional medicine training, like those at Paloma Health.
+Or it will require that you invest in your health to add some new “Players” to your healthcare team who are holistically oriented.

-Their test kits are accurate, affordable, and a great way to get onboarded with Paloma and paired with doctors and nutritionists in your area who can help you get the treatment and care you deserve.
+Their test kits are accurate and affordable, and they are a great way to get onboarded with Paloma and paired with doctors and nutritionists in your area who can help you get the treatment and care you deserve.

 In Conclusion

-Due to both personal health struggles, and the people I work with in my functional medicine health coaching practice, this cause is one I am passionate about.
+Due to both my personal health struggles and those of my online community and functional medicine health coaching clients, this cause is one I am passionate about.
 I've heard too many stories of lives ruined by this standard of care.
 On the bright side, I've heard just as many stories of recovery gained by taking a more comprehensive approach.

 If you are a patient, have hope.
 You can feel better, but you may need to venture outside the conventional medical box to get there.
-If you are a doctor, researcher, medical professor, or someone else within the sphere of influence for thyroid care, I invite you to contact me with questions, feedback, or input from my community of "Thyroid Thrivers."
-I'm sure many of them would be happy to share for the purpose of catalyzing this change.
+If you are a doctor, researcher, medical professor, or someone else within the sphere of influence for thyroid care, I invite you to contact me with questions, feedback, or requests for input from my community of "Thyroid Thrivers."
+I'm sure many of them would be happy to use their voices for the purpose of catalyzing this change.